zappalaja/SPEAR_Earth_System_Data_Assistant/README.md

 1. Clone this repository into your terminal.

-2. Copy the chatbot.conf.template and rename as chatbot.conf.
+2. Copy the 'chatbot.conf.template' and rename as 'chatbot.conf'.
 Edit the paths in the conf as needed.

-3. In /chatbot, copy and rename .env.example to .env in the same directory.
+3. In /chatbot, copy and rename '.env.example' to '.env' in the same directory.
 Add your API keys or paths to local Ollama models.

 4 .To run the application from the main directory:
 ```bash